ArniZenux/phonebook-/README.md

 # phonebook
 Version 0.5

+Software development platform : NetBeans IDE 8

-Very simply and little a phonebook with sqlite (SQL)
+Very simply and little a phonebook with sqlite (SQL) and written in Java